amannn/action-semantic-pull-request/README.md

           # the default error message that is shown when the pattern doesn't match.
           # The variables `subject` and `title` can be used within the message.
           subjectPatternError: |
-            The subject "${subject}" found in the pull request title "${title}" didn't match the configured pattern.
+            The subject "{subject}" found in the pull request title "{title}" didn't match the configured pattern.
             Please ensure that the subject doesn't start with an uppercase character.
           # For work-in-progress PRs you can typically use draft pull requests
           # from Github.
 However, private repositories on the free plan don't have